8DM20-group6/ProstateSegmentation/README.md

 ### Getting started with the code

 - First, you need to download the code.
 You can either download the code as zip by choosing `Download zip` from the dropdown menu of the green `Code` button in this repository or you can [clone the repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
-- Once you have downloaded the code, it is recommended that you set up a new virtual environment to run the code:
+- Once you have downloaded the code, create a new python environment and install the required packages.
+Either use conda or via pip with the python virtual environment manager:
   - Open a terminal and navigate into the `code` directory.
   - Run `python3 -m venv venv` to create a new virtual environment.
   - Activate the environment.
 The command for this depeonds on your operating system.
 For Mac, `source venv/bin/activate`, for Windows `source venv/Scripts/activate`.